mwherman2000/neo-windocs/windocs/neo-charm/README.md

 ## Purpose

-The purpose of this document is to document a (software) architecture reference model for the NEO Blockchain platform to enable .NET developers to become more knowledge about the NEO platform more quickly and more easily.
+The purpose of this document is to document a (software) architecture reference model for the NEO Blockchain platform to enable .NET developers to become more knowledgeable about the NEO platform more quickly and more easily.

 ## Goals